19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (3) The court shall refuse to admit the statement of an accused or allow it to be used in the manner referred to in subsection (1) if the making of the statement appears to the court to have been caused by any inducement, threat or promise having reference to the charge against the accused, proceeding from a person in authority and sufficient, in the opinion of the court, to give the accused grounds which would appear to him reasonable for supposing that by making the statement he would gain any advantage or avoid any evil of a temporal nature in reference to the proceedings against him.

-Explanation1—If a statement is obtained from an accused by a person in authority who had acted in such a manner that his acts tend to sap and have in fact sapped the free will of the maker of the statement, and the court is of the opinion that such acts gave the accused grounds which would appear to the accused reasonable for supposing that by making the statement, he would gain any advantage or avoid any evil of a temporal nature in reference to the proceedings against him, such acts will amount to a threat, an inducement or a promise, as the case may be, which will render the statement inadmissible.
+Explanation 1— If a statement is obtained from an accused by a person in authority who had acted in such a manner that his acts tend to sap and have in fact sapped the free will of the maker of the statement, and the court is of the opinion that such acts gave the accused grounds which would appear to the accused reasonable for supposing that by making the statement, he would gain any advantage or avoid any evil of a temporal nature in reference to the proceedings against him, such acts will amount to a threat, an inducement or a promise, as the case may be, which will render the statement inadmissible.

-Explanations2—If a statement is otherwise admissible, it will not be rendered inadmissible merely because it was made in any of the following circumstances:
+Explanation 2— If a statement is otherwise admissible, it will not be rendered inadmissible merely because it was made in any of the following circumstances:

+(a)

-(a) under a promise of secrecy, or in consequence of a deception practised on the accused for the purpose of obtaining it;
+under a promise of secrecy, or in consequence of a deception practised on the accused for the purpose of obtaining it;

+(aa)

-(aa) where the accused is informed in writing by a person in authority of the circumstances in section 33B of the Misuse of Drugs Act (Cap.
+where the accused is informed in writing by a person in authority of the circumstances in section 33B of the Misuse of Drugs Act (Cap.
 185) under which life imprisonment may be imposed in lieu of death;

+(b)

+when the accused was intoxicated;

+(c)

+in answer to questions which the accused need not have answered whatever may have been the form of those questions;

+(d)

+where the accused was not warned that he was not bound to make the statement and that evidence of it might be given against him;

+(e)

+where the recording officer or the interpreter of an accused’s statement recorded under section 22 or 23 did not fully comply with that section; or

+(f)

+where an accused’s statement under section 22 or 23 is in writing, when section 22(5) or 23(3B) (as the case may be) requires the statement to be recorded in the form of an audiovisual recording.

+[Act 19 of 2018 wef 17/09/2018]

 [Act 30 of 2012 wef 01/01/2013]

-(b) when the accused was intoxicated;

-(c) in answer to questions which the accused need not have answered whatever may have been the form of those questions;

-(d) where the accused was not warned that he was not bound to make the statement and that evidence of it might be given against him; or

-(e) where the recording officer or the interpreter of an accused’s statement recorded under section 22 or 23 did not fully comply with that section.

 (4) If the statement referred to in subsection (3) is made after the impression caused by any such inducement, threat or promise referred to in that subsection has, in the opinion of the court, been fully removed, it shall be admissible.

 (5) When more persons than one are being tried jointly for the same offence, and a confession made by one of such persons affecting himself and some other of such persons is proved, the court may take into consideration the confession as against the other person as well as against the person who makes the confession.

-Explanation— —“Offence” as used in this section includes the abetment of or attempt to commit the offence.
+Explanation— “Offence” as used in this section includes the abetment of or attempt to commit the offence.

 Illustrations